In Part One of this step-by-step tutorial series, we explained the basics of how to use WordPress widgets.

 In the Available Widgets area, select a Text widget …

-(Drag and drop your Text widget)
+(Dragging and dropping your Text widget)

-Step 5 – Configure your text widget settings.
+Step 5 – Configure the text widget.

-Here is some text with Automatically add paragraphs option not ticked …
+Here is some text added to a Text widget with Automatically add paragraphs option not selected …

-(Automatically add paragraphs box not ticked)
+(Automatically add paragraphs option not checked)

-Here is some text added to a Text widget with Automatically add paragraphs option checked …
+Here is some text with Automatically add paragraphs option checked …

 (Automatically add paragraphs box ticked)

-Step 6 – Refresh your browser.
+Step 6 – Refresh your web browser.

-(Clickable support button widget on sidebar)
+(Clickable button widget on sidebar)

-Step 7 – Test the widget.
+Step 7 – Test your button.

-- If you don’t want the button image to be centered inside the sidebar, delete the <center> and </center> tags from the beginning and end of the HTML code.
-The image will then be aligned to its default settings (normally left-aligned).
+- If you don’t want your image to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the code.
+The image will then be left-aligned.

 - You can link the support button to any URL you want (e.g. to an external site, helpdesk, support forum, etc.) and change this anytime by replacing the content inside the text widget.